 Clerides and Denktash submitted comments.
-Greek Cypriot concerns included powersharing, the length of the transition period, insufficient Greek Cypriot repatriation, and the large Turkish settler population.
-Turkish Cypriots criticized sovereignty provisions, the loss of water resources and territory, which would displace many Turkish Cypriots, and the return of Greek Cypriots.
-On December 10, Annan presented a revised plan.
-Changes reduced the number of foreign troops and settlers, increased the number of returning Greek Cypriots, but reduced the numbers moving into Turkish Cypriot territory.
+Greek Cypriot concerns included power-sharing, the length of the transition period, insufficient Greek Cypriot repatriation, and the large Turkish settler population.
+Turkish Cypriots criticized sovereignty provisions, the loss of water resources and territory, which would displace many Turkish Cypriots, and the return of Greek Cypriots to the north.
+Annan's December 10 revised Plan reduced the number of foreign troops and settlers and increased the number of returning Greek Cypriots, but reduced their numbers moving into Turkish Cypriot territory.
 He asked both sides to be in Copenhagen during an EU summit.
-Clerides and his National Council were there, but Denktash went to Ankara for medical care and sent his "foreign minister."
-Annan had wanted a Founding Agreement signed by December 12, but it was not.
+Clerides and his National Council of all Greek Cypriot political party leaders were there, but Denktash went to Ankara for medical care and sent his "foreign minister" in his place.
+Annan had wanted a Founding Agreement signed by December 12, but this did not take place.

-Large Turkish Cypriot demonstrations seeking EU membership for a reunified island, a settlement based on the U.N. plan, and Denktash's resignation occurred between November 2002 and February 2003.
-On January 2, 2003, Recep Tayyip Erdogan, Chairman of the ruling party in Turkey, stressed the need to heed the wishes of the people and declared that he did not favor the policy of "the past 30 to 40 years...."
-Denktash and Clerides held talks from January 15 until mid-February.
+Turkish Cypriots demonstrated for EU membership for a reunified island, a settlement based on the U.N.
+Plan, and Denktash's resignation between November 2002 and February 2003.
+On January 2, 2003, Recep Tayyip Erdogan, Chairman of the Justice and Development Party that had won the November 2002 parliamentary elections in Turkey, called for heeding the wishes of the people and pointedly said that he did not favor the policy of "the past 30 to 40 years...."5 Denktash and Clerides held talks from January 15 until mid-February 2003.

-On February 21, Greece and Turkey began talks on security.
+On February 21, Greece and Turkey began talks on security issues related to Cyprus.
 Annan presented his third revised plan on February 26.
-It included a British offer to transfer 45 square miles or almost half of its sovereign base areas on the island: 90% to the Greek Cypriots and 10% to the Turkish Cypriots, if the two sides agreed to the Plan.
+It included a British offer to transfer 45 square miles or almost half of its sovereign base areas on the island: 90% to the Greek Cypriots and 10% to the Turkish Cypriots, if the two sides agreed to the Annan Plan.
 Revisions allowed Turkish Cypriots to retain the Karpass Peninsula, with Greek Cypriots settling there as well.
 Turkish Cypriot territory would decrease to 28.2%, and the number of Greek Cypriots returning north would increase to 92,000, but be capped at 21% of that region's population at the end of 15 years, and the number of Turkish settlers allowed to remain on the island would increase.
-Annan requested that Denktash and the newly elected President of Cyprus Tassos Papadopoulos permit separate, simultaneous referenda on the Plan on March 30.
+Annan asked Denktash and the newly elected President of Cyprus Tassos Papadopoulos to permit separate, simultaneous referenda on the Plan on March 30.

-On March 10, Annan met Papadopoulos and Denktash in The Hague.
+On March 10, 2003, Annan met Papadopoulos and Denktash in The Hague.
 The next day, Annan announced that he had been unsuccessful.
 Papadopoulos wished to be sure that gaps in federal legislation and constituent state constitutions would be filled, that Greece and Turkey would commit to security provisions, and that there was time for a campaign on the referendum.
 He was prepared not to reopen substantive provisions if Denktash did the same.
-(On November 20, Papadopoulos said that he would not have signed even if Denktash had done so.)
-Denktash objected to basic points of the Plan, would not put it to a referendum, and argued that negotiations should begin anew.
-Annan suggested that negotiations continue until March 28 and that referenda be held on April 6.
-This did not sway the parties.
-Annan announced that it was not possible to achieve a settlement before Cyprus signed the EU accession treaty on April 16.
-Annan's April 1 report, said that Denktash "bears prime responsibility" for the failure, a conclusion echoed by S.Res.
-1575, April 14, 2003.
+(On November 20, 2003, Papadopoulos asserted that he would not have signed even if Denktash had done so.6)